TheIoTLearningInitiative/EmbeddedLinux/documentation/Challenge.md

 - Acquire the skill to develop multi-threaded embedded software in target environment, including good quality and coding style for embedded programming, and testing and debugging approaches to verify embedded software operations.
 - Develop feasible task scheduling and carry out system performance and task schedulability analyses.

 > The target development environment used in the course was Intel's Galileo board.
-The board, with its rich architectural features, was used to investigate embedded software characteristics and IO operations, and to experience system design and development practices.
+The board, with it rich architectural features, was used to investigate embedded software characteristics and IO operations, and to experience system design and development practices.

 - [Summer Short Course on Embedded Systems Programming](http://rts.lab.asu.edu/web_ESP_Summer2014/ESP_Main_page.htm)